RankaTanka/webp-oblig3-repo/README.md

 ﻿# oblig-repo
 This is a project regarding input validation and implementation.
-It consists of a locally hosted website where you can choose a movie, and write a number of tickets and some pruchaser information and register it if it's valid.
+It consists of a locally hosted website where you can choose a movie, and write a number of tickets and some pruchase information and register it if it's valid.
+It has some different functions that are explained below

 ## Installation
 Download the zip-file from github and unzip it where you see fit.
 Then choose a preffered browser and open index.html in it.